 The above fabric would make a 20 inch square bandana .
 This is ideal for an adult head.
 You should know that you will loose 1/2 inch from each side when hemming a rolled edge in the sewing machine.
 So for a 20 inch bandana I will be cutting 21 inch square piece.

 If you are making a bandana for a kid make it slightly smaller.
 For my 10 year old daughter I made one in 19 inch square which came out to be 18 inches and it was good; but slightly big is better than small.

 Make a rolled edge hem on all four sides.

 As we are using medium or light fabrics to make these bandanas, a rolled hem is the best.
 Use a 10 size needle to sew the rolled edge.

 Alternatively you can hand sew the edges if you want to.
-Checkout the tutorial for the best hand stitches to make the hem.
+Checkout the tutorials for the best hand stitches or different ways to hand sew the hem to make the hem.
 If you are patient enough and something of a perfectionist go for a shell edge finish for all the sides of the bandana.
 They are beautiful.

 Turn under 1/8 inch from all edges and press in place.( If you are using a very thin fabric to sew the bandana you could make your work easier by first making a straight stitch along the fabric edge 1/4 inches from the edge on all sides – before folding.
 I did it with the georgette fabric I am using.
 True that it is an additional step but because the light weight fabric may be difficult to fold and stitching it without this new stitching line will ( may) result in a shoddy rolled stitch)